lsst-sqre/vagrant-nebula/README.md

 Internals
 ---------

 Your Vagrant machine is provisioned on Nebula's OpenStack cloud through the OpenStack API.
-Your machine will be named `el7-user` where user is your username when you run the `vagrant` command.
-The [vagrant-openstack-provider](https://github.com/ggiamarchi/vagrant-openstack-provider) will create and associate an SSH key-pair for your Vagrant machine.
+Your Nebula OpenStack instance will be named `{VAGRANT_MACHINE}-{USERNAME}` for example `el7-user`.
+The [vagrant-openstack-provider](https://github.com/ggiamarchi/vagrant-openstack-provider) will create and associate a SSH key pair for your Vagrant machine.
 If you log into the Nebula Horizon dashboard you'll be able to find your OpenStack instance in the the [Instances list](https://nebula.ncsa.illinois.edu/dashboard/project/instances/) and your key pair in the [Key Pairs tab](https://nebula.ncsa.illinois.edu/dashboard/project/access_and_security/?tab=access_security_tabs__keypairs_tab).

 Your exact machine configuration can be changed through editing the `Vagrantfile`, using the Nebula Horizon dashboard or using the OpenStack API.